 We humans are self-conscious creatures and differentiate ourselves from that which we observe.
 We don't have to remain stuck on the idea that there is no reality outside ourselves.

-With everything interconnected (in its origins and on-going relations), any claim that one knows the whole truth is preposterous.
 Telling the "whole truth" in court proceedings or a dissertation means telling "all that you know."

 CONTINUE READING: Better Thinking